philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 The above code isn't valid Sass (or CSS), but you should be able to understand what it's trying to accomplish.

-The last declaration is trying to use Sass's `darken` function on the `background-color` property that the `<button>` element will inherit from its parent `.alert` element.
+The last declaration is trying to use Sass's `darken` function on the `background-color` property that the `<button>` element could inherit from its parent `.alert` element.
+If the class `info` or `error` has been added to the alert (or if the background color has been arbitrarily changed via JavaScript or a user style), the button element wants to be able to respond to that.

-Now, this isn't going to work because Sass doesn't know about the DOM structure, but hopefully it's clear why the ability to do this type of thing would be useful.
+Now, this obviously won't work in Sass because preprocessors doesn't know about the DOM structure, but hopefully it's clear why this type of thing could be useful.

-The call out one particular use case: it would be incredibly handy to be able to run color functions on inherited DOM properties for accessibility reason.
+To call out one particular use case: it would be extremely handy to be able to run color functions on inherited DOM properties for accessibility reason.
 For example, to ensure text is always readable and sufficiently contrasts with the background color.
+With custom properties and new [CSS color functions](https://drafts.csswg.org/css-color/#modifying-colors), this will be possible!

 ### Preprocessor variables aren't interoperable